finom/vovk/README.md

 Main:
 - README
 - Check process close code
+- Fix test on gh

 Docs
 - Customization page
 - Review all

 vovk.dev
-- Make static
 - Review
-- Use bright
-- A note from the author
+- A note from the author?
 - Videos for jump to controller and jump to worker
-- Adjust the design by borrowing styles from Examples
 - README

 Examples: